MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 * Dev Center HXT file revisions are ready to go
 * WDCML project projectname.hxt has been updated to show reference only (if applicable)
 * You've reviewed SD history to make sure no WDCML change were made after the conversion
-* You've reveiwed the new WDCML parent topic in HW_NODES (use the GUID to view on Stage)
+* You've reviewed the new WDCML parent topic in HW_NODES (use the GUID to view on Stage)
 * FWlink to OP content is pointing to OP working branch on Stage

 ###Timing